cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 ![Scatter plot of errors in problem space with reversed order]({{ site.url }}/assets/images/math_figure_3.png)

-Seems like the network fails if the first number is 0...
+Seems like the network fails sometimes if the first number is 0...
 Interesting indeed.